hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 ![login radius setup](./8.png)

-Now that we've successfully installed Vue.js and set up our project, the next step is to configure our Vue.js application to use Login radius for authenticating users.
+Now that we've successfully installed Vue.js and set up our project, the next step is to configure our Vue.js application to use LoginRadius for authenticating users.

-## Vue.js + Login Radius Configuration
+## Vue.js + LoginRadius Configuration

 The first thing we'll be doing is to configure vue-router so that we can navigate to our different pages seamlessly.
 Vue-router is the official router for Vue.js.
 Because Vue is a [single page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application#:~:text=From%20Wikipedia%2C%20the%20free%20encyclopedia,browser%20loading%20entire%20new%20pages.), you need a router to sync URLs without necessarily reloading the entire page.
 To configure the router, create a folder in your "src" folder and name it "router".
 In your "router" folder, create a file and name it "index.js".